-• Do CDA's construction oversight practices provide reasonable assurance that public resources are safeguarded against fraud, waste, and abuse?
+• Do CDA's construction oversight practices provide reasonable assurance that OBJECTIVE: Do CDA's construction oversight practices provide reasonable assurance that public resources are safeguarded against fraud, waste, and abuse?

-- RATIONALE: The City's 2017-2021 CIP allocates \$2.3 billion for capital improvement projects at O'Hare and Midway airports.
-This audit will evaluate whether CDA's construction oversight is effective and aligns with best practices. - 6.
-Public Building Commission (PBC) Green Energy Systems - Do buildings that PBC constructs for the City of Chicago meet the City's goals for energy efficiency and cost savings? - RATIONALE: As part of its sustainability efforts, the City seeks to install green energy systems in municipal buildings.
-Building users have complained that the systems operate poorly and do not achieve the intended energy savings. - 7.
-DSS Street Sweeping Efficiency
+RATIONALE: The City's 2017-2021 CIP allocates \$2.3 billion for capital improvement projects at O'Hare and Midway airports.
+This audit will evaluate whether CDA's construction oversight is effective and aligns with best practices.

-• Does DSS set street sweeping routes in a manner that maximizes the objectives: • Objectives: • Objectives and efficiency of street sweeping city-wide?

-RATIONALE: Historically, DSS has organized street sweeping routes on a ward basis, generally assigning one sweeper to each ward and using laborers to hang temporary "No Parking" signs.
-Given the significant size differences among wards, this approach results in some streets being swept more often than others.
+- 5. Public Building Commission (PBC) Green Energy Systems - Do buildings that PBC constructs for the City of Chicago meet the City's goals for energy efficiency and cost savings? - RATIONALE: As part of its sustainability efforts, the City seeks to install green energy systems in municipal buildings.
+Building users have complained that the systems operate poorly and do not achieve the intended energy savings. - 6.
+DSS Street Sweeping Efficiency - Does DSS set street sweeping routes in a manner that maximizes the effectiveness and efficiency of street sweeping city-wide? - RATIONALE: Historically, DSS has organized street sweeping routes on a ward basis, generally assigning one sweeper to each ward and using laborers to hang temporary "No Parking" signs.
+Given the significant size differences among wards, this approach results in some streets being swept more often than others. - 7; Department of Fleet and Facility Maintenance (2FM) Police Vehicle Maintenance and Repair - Does 2FM maintain and repair police vehicles in accordance with industry standards and best practices to minimize vehicle downtime? - RATIONALE: OIG has received reports from the Chicago Police Department showing that nearly 10% of police vehicles-twice the industry standard-are unavailable because they are undergoing service at 2FM fleet maintenance facilities.
+In addition, the reports indicate the average length of time to service police vehicles is 21.3 days, which exceeds industry standards.
+This audit will examine 2FM's police vehicle repair performance and seek to identify any opportunities for improvement.